jezreelbarbosa/GroceryList/README.md

 # GroceryList
-Just an app to help me to do groceries
+Just an app to help people to do groceries